vzakharov/finn/guides/mission_improbable/05_ethics.md

 ### Trade or Beg Your Way Out

 If an order comes that crosses your line (e.g., “You – go with this team and operate the targeting laser for the strike on that building”), you might attempt a quick negotiation.
 Perhaps there’s a comrade who has less moral scruple and wouldn’t mind swapping.

+> **“Leverage your pacifism as a supposed weakness to avoid doing something you morally oppose.”**

 In a tight unit, soldiers often trade favors (“I’ll do your guard duty tomorrow if you take this one tonight,” etc.).
 Use that system.
 “Hey, Corporal, I’m really not steady with that laser designator, and you’ve used it before.
 Mind taking my spot?
 I’ll cover your radio watch.”